-Riparian sites in the GSA basin (Goliad State Park [May 4, 2017] and Gonzales [June 1, 2017]) were sampled only in 2017 for "verification" since these sites already had two or more years of ongoing riparian sampling conducted by the project team.
-Verification data was compared back to previous years' data and all data was incorporated into this research.
 In the field, the point shapefile for each level was loaded onto the Trimble GPS unit so that the randomly generated points could be viewed.
 From the 75 random points, 35 points were located within each level for data collection.
-Once a point was located with the Trimble GPS unit, a 2x2 m quadrat constructed from PVC was set in place with the Trimble unit located in the middle of the quadrat.
+Once a point was located with the Trimble GPS unit, a 2x2 m quadrat constructed of PVC was set in place with the Trimble GPS unit located in the middle of the quadrat.
 The latitude and longitude of the point were recorded using the Trimble GPS unit while biological data were recorded on data sheets.